What We See

 A Track Record of Flexibility in Action1

-Our investment history in the chart above clearly demonstrates that we are not anchored to any single asset type, rather, we go where the opportunity is most attractive.
+Our investment history in the chart above clearly demonstrates that we are not anchored to any single sector, rather, we go where the opportunity is most attractive.
 The 2020–2022 period provides a vivid example of this philosophy in practice:

 Narrowbody Aviation2